saleh88hbg/RPSLS-GAME-MS2/README.md

 ## About

 The game was built upon the real life game where 2 persons have a battle with hand gestures.
-To make this even more fun are you now able to play with the "AI" computer.
+To make this even more fun, you now have the opportunity to play against the "AI" computer.
-This game is and have always depend on luck to win!
-Try out your luck today and make the choice of how many rounds you want to play!
+This game is and will always be based on luck to win!
+Try your luck today and make the choice of how many rounds you want to play!

 Give it a try!